Herluin of Bec

 Herluin otherwise Hellouin (995/997 – 26 August 1078) was a knight at the court of Gilbert of Brionne and subsequently a Benedictine monk.
 He founded the Abbey of Our Lady of Bec, Normandy.

 Early life

 Herluin was born around 995/997 in Bonneville-Aptot, according to Mabillon, of Norman nobility.

-His father was Ansgot.
+His father was Ansgot (Old Norse Ásgautr).
 According to the Vita Herluini, (Gilbert Crispin, c.
 1055–1117), Ansgot was descended from a Danish Viking follower of Rollo, while his mother, Heloise, was related to the counts of Flanders.

 In his youth, he was a brave soldier to whom the Duke Robert gave more than one mark of esteem.
 Later, he was poorly paid for his services by Gislbert and began to look on the profession of arms with disgust.
 One day in 1034, amid a frightful melée where he had little hope of survival, he vowed to "drop the sword" and become a monk.